csula/cs3220-spring-2018/notes/exercises/exercise.md

 ### First component -- Button

-The very first component we want to create is a simple button.
+The first component we want to create is a simple button.
 Lets start simple.

 A button can be started like below: